jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### 1. Cosset of Fate
-  Hit and wound rolls of attacks directed against this WARLORD cannot benefit from more Advantages than Impairments and they cannot be re-rolled.
+  Hit and wound rolls of attacks directed against this WARLORD cannot benefit from more Advantages than Impairments and they cannot be re-rolled (when unsiccessful).
+In addition, while this WARLORD is on the battlefield (or in reserves if it's the 1st or 2nd battle round), after rolling your Winds of Fate dice, you may re-roll one of them.

   ### 2. An Eye on Distant Events
   Enemy units cannot fire Overwatch at this WARLORD.